512-471-3515

 Movies and TV shows usually depict college life as an incredibly social time full of friends and parties.
 What these popular images often leave out are the periods of loneliness that many students experience.
 Loneliness is a painful emotion that results from feeling disconnected or distant from others.
 Although this is a common experience for students, different people will feel lonely for different reasons and to varying degrees.

-When you arrive at school as a freshman having moved away from friends and family, the absence of these relationships that you have come to rely on for support can leave you feeling lonely.
-Later in college, you may feel lonely following the loss of an important friendship or romantic relationship.
+When you arrive at school having moved away from friends and family, the absence of these relationships that you have come to rely on for support can leave you feeling lonely.
+At some point, you may feel lonely following the loss of an important friendship or romantic relationship.
 Loneliness can result from feeling socially isolated, but this feeling does not only occur when you are alone.
 You can also feel lonely in a lecture hall full of other students.
 These are all normal experiences.

 Making sense of this feeling